Skip to content

 Announcements

-Announcements for the Week of February 23, 2025
+Announcements for the Week of May 11, 2025

 Elementary aged children(K-5th grade) are invited to participate in the Kids’ Church, and babies – preschool children are invited to participate in the Nursery program every Sunday.
 Children aged 5 and under can be checked in at the nursery before service, and elementary aged children will be dismissed during the service.
 Please fill out the check-in form in the nursery with your cell phone and child info.
 Parents will be contacted via text if your child needs assistance during the worship service.
 At the end of the service, please pick up your kids from the Nursery and Kids’ Church areas.